ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 - **Integration with React and AWS S3:** While PDF.js provided the functionality I needed, it wasn’t directly compatible with React applications out of the box.
 To address this, I developed a custom React component that integrates PDF.js, allowing us to render PDFs directly within the application.
 By pulling PDFs from URLs stored in AWS S3 buckets, we maintained a centralized and scalable document management system.

 - **Performance Optimization with Multithreading:** A major challenge was rendering PDFs efficiently, particularly when downloading them from AWS S3 buckets, which can introduce latency.
 This issue became more pronounced when rendering multiple documents or thumbnails on a single page.
-To tackle this, I implemented multithreading on the frontend.
-By utilizing web workers, we offloaded PDF rendering tasks to separate threads, significantly speeding up the process and providing a smoother user experience.
+To tackle this, I implemented **multithreading** on the frontend.
+By **utilizing web workers**, we offloaded PDF rendering tasks to separate threads, significantly speeding up the process and providing a smoother user experience.
 This approach ensured that the main UI thread remained responsive, even when handling multiple PDFs simultaneously.

 - **User Experience Enhancement:** Incorporating the PDF previewer directly into our React frontend allowed users to view PDF documents without leaving the application.
 This feature preserves the user context and ensures a more cohesive and engaging experience.
-By maintaining document rendering within the app, we enhanced the overall usability and reliability of the feature, ensuring quick and consistent performance across different devices and browsers.

 ### Checklist PDF Generation and Download